Our plans for Land South of Hill Dyke Road

 - Financial contributions to public infrastructure including local education, transport and health services.

-As part of this scheme, Taylor Wimpey will draft a landscaping strategy that will deliver green spaces onsite and open previously private land into public use.
+As part of this scheme, Taylor Wimpey has submitted a landscaping strategy that proposes green spaces onsite and opens previously private land into public use.
+This strategy:

-- New public open space and any publicly accessible features like play areas to foster community activities and recreational opportunities.
+- Identifies how much new public open space will be delivered and any publicly accessible features like play areas to foster community activities and recreational opportunities.

-- Publicly accessible routes to other locations and through the development.
+- Shows any publicly accessible routes to other locations or through the development.

-The Council aims to ensure that new development proposals comply with their planning policies on sustainability, environmental protection and biodiversity.
-This application will be compliant in a number of ways including (though not limited to):
+It is part of St Albans City and District Council’s planning policy to ensure any site is sustainable and conforms with the council’s planning policies on sustainability, environmental protection and biodiversity.
+This application will do this in a number of ways including (though not limited to):

 - Installation of electric vehicle charging points for more sustainable travel.

-As part of the application, Taylor Wimpey has commissioned a dedicated team of transport consultants to assess local transport movements on the site and in the surrounding area and will submit a transport assessment as part of the planning application which will detail how traffic impacts are to be minimised.
+As part of the application, Taylor Wimpey commissioned a dedicated team of transport consultants to assess local transport movements on the site and in the surrounding area.
+Taylor Wimpey have submitted a transport assessment as part of the planning application which details how traffic impacts will be minimised.

 Subject to discussions with the Local Highway Authority (Herts County Council), Taylor Wimpey will be required to facilitate or contribute towards improvements to local highways, where necessary to make the proposed development acceptable.